 5-1.52 Tables.
-(Effective Date: May 16, 2018)

 Table 1.
-Inorganic Chemicals and Physical Characteristics Maximum Contaminant Level Determination

-Contaminants ^{1,2} MCL $(mg/l)^3$ Determination of MCL violations Asbestos 7.0 million fibers/liter (MFL) (longer than 10 microns) If the results of a monitoring sample analysis exceed the MCL, the supplier of water shall Antimony 0.006 collect one more sample from the same sampling point within 2 weeks or as soon as practical.
-Arsenic 0.010 An MCI wieletion for all contaminants listed in this table, except for Americ, accurs when the Barium 2.00 An MCL violation for all contaminants listed in this table, except for Arsenic, occurs when the average 4 of the initial sample and any confirmation sample exceeds the MCL Beryllium 0.004 average of the initial sample and any commutation sample exected the MCE Cadmium 0.005 MCL violations for Arsenic will be determined as follows: Chromium 0.10 Cyanide(as free cyanide) 0.2 ^{5,6} Compliance with the Arsenic MCL shall be determined based on the analytical result(s) Mercury 0.002 obtained at each sampling point.
-Selenium 0.05 For systems which are conducting monitoring at a frequency greater than annual, an Arsenic Silver 0.1 MCL violation occurs when the running annual average ^{11,12,13} at any sampling point is greater Thallium 0.002 than the MCL.
-If any one sample would cause the annual average to exceed the MCL at any Fluoride 2.2 sampling point, the system is out of compliance with the MCL immediately.
-Chloride 250.0 Iron 0.37 Systems monitoring annually or less frequently whose sample result exceeds the Arsenic MCL 11 must begin quarterly sampling 14 .
-The system will not be considered in violation of the MCL until it has completed one year of quarterly sampling and the running annual average ^{11,12,13} at Manganese 0.37 Sodium No designated limits 8 that sampling point is greater than the Arsenic MCL.
-If any one sample would cause the annual Sulfate 250.0 average to exceed the MCL at any sampling point, the system is out of compliance with the MCL immediately.
-Zinc 5.0 Color 15 Units Odor 3 Units Bromate 9 0.010 Compliance is based on a running annual average of monthly samples, computed quarterly.
-If the average of samples covering any consecutive four-quarter period exceeds the MCL, the system is in violation of the MCL and must notify the public.
-Chlorite 10 1.0 Compliance is based on an average of each three-sample set taken in the distribution system in accordance with Table 8B.
-If the average exceeds the MCL, the system is in violation of the MCL and must notify the public.
+Inorganic Chemicals and Physical Characteristics Maximum Contaminant Level Determination anple a nalysis exceed the MCL, the supplier of water shall collect sampling point within 2 weeks or as soon as practical.
+Ininants listed in this table, except for Arsenic, occurs when the dany confirmation sample exceeds the MCL. be determined as follows: sampling point within 2 weeks or as soon as practical. ninants listed in this table, except for Arsenic, occurs when the dany confirmation sample exceeds the MCL. ninants listed in this table, except for Arsenic, occurs when the dany confirmation sample exceeds the MCL. dany confirmation sample exceeds the MCL. dany confirmation sample exceeds the MCL. • be determined as follows: CL shall be determined based on the analytical result(s) obtained at g monitoring at a frequency greater than annual, an Arsenic MCL g annual a verage 11,12,13 at any sampling point is greater than the eause the annual a verage to exceed the MCL at any sampling iance with the MCL immediately. less frequently whose sample result exceeds the Arsenic MCL 11 The system will not be considered in violation of the MCL until it erly sampling and the running annual average 11,12,13 at that e Arsenic MCL.
+If any one sample would cause the annual a verage ing point, the system is out of compliance with the MCL g annual a verage of monthly samples, computed quarterly.
+If the consecutive four-quarter period exceeds the MCL, the system is st notify the public. ge of each three-sample set taken in the distribution system in average exceeds the MCL, the system is in violation of the MCL average exceeds the MCL, the system is in violation of the MCL